-As a manager though, you might not know exactly what training should be applied.
-However, you might know if there’s something missing.
+In fact, our research shows that employees now rate training and development among their top 5 reasons to stick with an employer.
+How do you know if there’s something missing from the training programme?
+You’re probably losing a lot of people.
 The “great resignation” continues to define workplace culture at the moment, and when 94 per cent of employees say that they would stay if their employer invested in their development, it’s clear that training is the greatest shield a company has from losing its own skilled people.

-However, research also shows that, overall, managers are struggling to meet the training needs and goals of employees.
+Research shows that managers are struggling to meet the training needs and goals of employees.
 Too many expect that the employee will take training on themselves.
-While some personal responsibility is reasonable, it still falls on the manager to drive a culture of training across their teams, and then ensure that the tools that the employees need to do their training are available and accessible.
+While some personal responsibility is reasonable, it still falls on the manager to drive a culture of learning across their teams and ensure that the tools the employees need to do their training are available and accessible.

 This can be broadly achieved in two ways:

 Managers can be the champions in showing the value of training.
 Performance reviews and one-to-one meetings should be opportunities to make the employee aware of upskilling opportunities and mandatory training.
 It’s with great and regular communication that managers can document informal feedback about how an employee feels they are performing in their role.
 Group communication channels are also a great way to get everyone to collaborate and share knowledge and book in times to discuss any further development opportunities.